allo-protocol/allo-v2/contracts/strategies/donation-voting-merkle-distribution-vault/DonationVotingMerkleDistributionVaultStrategy.md

 ### Structs and Enums

-1. `InternalRecipientStatus`: Enumerates the internal status of recipients, indicating pending, accepted, rejected, appealed, or no status.
-2. `ApplicationStatus`: Contains the recipient application's index and status row.
+1. `ApplicationStatus`: Contains the recipient application's index and status row.
-3. `Recipient`: Captures recipient-specific attributes, such as using a registry anchor, recipient address, and metadata.
+2. `Recipient`: Captures recipient-specific attributes, such as using a registry anchor, recipient address, and metadata.
-4. `Claim`: Describes a claim for allocated tokens.
+3. `Claim`: Describes a claim for allocated tokens.
-5. `Distribution`: Represents fund distribution, encompassing an index, recipient ID, allocation amount, and Merkle proof.
+4. `Distribution`: Represents fund distribution, encompassing an index, recipient ID, allocation amount, and Merkle proof.

 ### Modifiers